Murdredpa1n/QA-Toolkit-Pro/README.md

 4. Click "Load unpacked" and select the extension directory
 5. Pin the extension icon to your toolbar

-## 📁 File Structure

-The extension has been optimized with a clean, streamlined file structure:

-- Removed redundant documentation files
-- Consolidated duplicate functionality
-- Maintained only essential components
-- Preserved full functionality while reducing complexity

 ## 🤖 QA Verification

 This extension includes an automatic QA verification system that ensures 100% stability, optimization, security, UX/UI quality, and QA coverage after each iteration.